stevenzhujr/Website/content/about.md

 I am also working part-time at UCSB as a [Facility Services Operator](https://conferences.ucsb.edu/student-employment), where I have developed strong interpersonal and time management skills.

-Previously, I interned at a company named [Trina Solar](https://www.trinasolar.com/us) during the summer of 2022.
-In this role, I handled data entry and managed weekly presentations, providing me with my first exposure to professional work culture and workplace etiquette.
+Previously, I interned at Northrop Grumman during the summer of 2025.
+As my first technical role, it greatly deepened my understanding as a system engineer.
+To learn more about it, [click here.](/experiences/ng)

 ### Projects